-Towards a better disease management of metachromatic leukodystrophy through a European disease registry
+To improve disease management of metachromatic leukodystrophy through an international disease registry and multi-stakeholder collaboration

-The MLD initiative (MLDi) is a European disease registry for metachromatic leukodystrophy (MLD).
+The MLD initiative (MLDi) is a European disease registry for metachromatic leukodystrophy (MLD) and a multi-stakeholder collaboration.
 MLD is a rare inherited lysosomal storage disorder.
 The disease is caused by autosomal recessively inherited pathogenic variants in the ARSA or PSAP gene.
 A functional deficiency of the enzyme Arylsulfatase A leads to sulfatide accumulation throughout the body.
 Especially myelin sheaths (= white matter) in the central and peripheral nervous systems are severely affected.
 Patients suffer from progressive neurological deterioration and, if untreated, it leads to premature death.

 The MLD initiative collects patient data for research and healthcare purposes.
 Researching rare diseases is difficult because of small patient numbers.
 Therefore, clustering data in a European database is needed.